BjornFJohansson/pydna/README.md

 Look at some assembly strategies made in the IPython notebook format [here](http://nbviewer.ipython.org/github/BjornFJohansson/ypk-xylose-pathways/blob/master/index.ipynb).

-Pydna provide functions for molecular biology using python.
-Double stranded DNA sequence classes that make cut and paste cloning and PCR very simple is provided (see example below).
-Look at the open access BMC Bioinformatics publication describing pydna:
+There  at the open access BMC Bioinformatics publication describing pydna:

 [![abstr](https://raw.githubusercontent.com/BjornFJohansson/pydna/master/BMC_resized.png)](http://www.biomedcentral.com/1471-2105/16/142/abstract)

+Double stranded DNA sequence classes that make cut and paste cloning and PCR very simple is provided.

 See an example of pydna usage at the command line below: